HuskyKingdom/HuskyKingdom.github.io/_posts/2015-03-15-frame_install.md

   sidebar: left
 ---

-The article provides clear instructions on how to install necessary environments for all modules in <a href="https://github.com/KaiChen1008/Sim-to-Real-Virtual-Guidance-for-Robot-Navigation">Sim-To-Real Navigation Robots</a> project, apart from the official <a href="https://kaichen1008.github.io/Sim-to-Real-Virtual-Guidance-for-Robot-Navigation/">original documentation</a> provided, since it was made in 2020, some additional corrections are needed during the installation.
+This article provides clear instructions on how to install necessary environments for all modules in <a href="https://github.com/KaiChen1008/Sim-to-Real-Virtual-Guidance-for-Robot-Navigation">Sim-To-Real Navigation Robots</a> project, apart from the official <a href="https://kaichen1008.github.io/Sim-to-Real-Virtual-Guidance-for-Robot-Navigation/">original documentation</a> provided, since it was made in 2020, some additional corrections are needed during the installation.

 Moreover, there are some missing files in the original repo, they were also provided here.
 Note that this article will only go though the updates to the original documentation, please refer to the original documentation for full instructions.